Tobanp/av-guidance/src/bill1/4deployment.md

 # NEW SECTION Sec.
-4 Use of Autonomous Vehicles
+4 Operation of Autonomous Vehicles

 ## For Levels 2 and 3 autonomous vehicles:
 1. The manufacturer or reseller shall provide the activator with information about the levels of automation for specific vehicles.